We have all the answers

 Yes, but keep in mind that you will need to adjust the fat and/or moisture content of the recipe.

-Yes, all GO Veggie!
-Lactose Free slices, shreds, and block products along with the GO Veggie!
-Dairy Free slices and shreds melt incredibly well.
+Yes, all GO VEGGIE Lactose Free slices, shreds, and block products along with the GO VEGGIE Vegan slices and shreds melt incredibly well.
 If you are having difficulty achieving desired melt, cover the cooking dish with a lid and extend cooking time.

 Yes, all products with the exception of the grated Parmesan flavor toppings should be refrigerated at all times.
 The grated Parmesan toppings are shelf stable and do not require refrigeration until opened.